|Router Security||Self-Updating Firmware||

 A: It is a managed rollout where all nodes are updated during the same session.

 NOTE: The information below was provided by someone who works for Linksys in February 2017.
+See also How to automatically update the firmware of the Linksys Smart Wi-Fi Routers.

 According to Linksys, all of their "Smart-Wifi" branded routers can self-update.
 These devices usually have model numbers starting with EA or WRT.
 The information below applies to these routers and not to their Velop mesh router system.